SU-NCS/Intro_to_programming/course-overview.md

 * Learn copy/paste keystrokes
 * Run python from the Terminal
 * Create a file that prints to the Console and run it in the Terminal
+* Add, Commit and Push a file to Github

 ### Session 2: Sequencing, Variables and Types, Console I/O